-236 The way forward
+3 The way forward

-How then should we proceed to stimulate a more rapid adoption of soil conservation measures to protect the world's soil resource?
-The answer to this question will obviously depend on the characteristics of the local agroecological system.
+How, then, should we proceed to stimulate a more rapid adoption of soil conservation measures to protect the world's soil resource?
+The answer to this question will obviously depend on the characteristics of the local agro-ecological system.
 Agricultural systems show a large variety so that not only the factors impeding the adoption of conservation tillage vary locally (Knowler and Bradshaw, 2007) but also the tools that societies have at their disposal to reduce it.

-242 Western societies with highly developed information systems tackle the problem by a policy combining regulation 243 (e.g. by forbidding the cultivation of certain crops on land that is very erosion-prone) and subsidies or 244 compensations in combination with well-guided campaigns to inform farmers on the potential benefits and risks 245 for themselves as well as for the broader society.
-Such combined approaches do have demonstrable success in 246 various parts of Europe and North America where farmers are not only well trained and highly specialized but also 247 depend to a large extent on subsidies, giving the administrations the necessary financial leverage to stimulate or 248 even coerce farmers (Napier et al., 1990).
+Western societies with highly developed information systems tackle the problem by means of a policy combining regulation (e.g. by forbidding the cultivation of certain crops on land that is very erosion-prone) and subsidies or compensations in combination with well-guided campaigns to inform farmers on the potential benefits and risks for themselves as well as for the broader society.
+Such combined approaches have had demonstrable success in various parts of Europe and North America, where farmers are not only well trained and highly specialised but also dependent to a large extent on subsidies, giving the administrations the necessary financial leverage to stimulate or even coerce farmers (Napier et al., 1990).
 As a result erosion rates in North America have gone down considerably over the last decades and are still declining (Kok et al., 2009).
-One may therefore assume that in these societies 249 250 erosion rates can be reduced to tolerable levels provided that the necessary policies are maintained and/or strengthened.
-Countries having a strong central government that can impose decisions on land use and soil conservation, as is the case in China, can successfully reduce erosion: the excessive erosion rates on the Chinese

-- 253 Loess Plateau were strongly reduced through massive government programs implementing erosion control - 254 measures (Chen et al., 2007; Zhao et al., 2016)
+One may therefore assume that in these societies erosion rates can be reduced to tolerable levels provided that the necessary policies are maintained and/or strengthened.
+Countries with a strong central government that can impose decisions on land use and soil conservation, as is the case in China, can successfully reduce erosion: the excessive erosion rates on the Chinese Loess Plateau were strongly reduced through massive government programmes implementing erosion control measures (Chen et al., 2007; Zhao et al., 2016)

-255 These approaches are, at present, not possible in most countries of the Global South.
-Many governments in the 256 Global South are not able to implement a successful soil conservation policy as they do not dispose of the necessary 257 data and/or the necessary political and societal instruments to do so.
-At first sight it may therefore appear unlikely 258 that soils will become effectively protected in most of the developing world within a foreseeable time span.
-Yet 259 this conclusion foregoes the fact that agriculture in the Global South, and especially in sub-Saharan Africa, will 260 see fundamental changes in the next decades.
-At least three fundamental tendencies can be identified that will change the nature of agriculture in the Global South in the 21st century: these should be accounted for when 261 262 developing a vision on soil conservation.
+These approaches are, at present, not possible in most countries of the Global South.
+Many governments in the Global South are not able to implement a successful soil conservation policy as they do not have at their disposal the necessary data and/or the necessary political and societal instruments to do so.
+At first sight it may therefore appear unlikely that soils will become effectively protected in most of the developing world within a foreseeable time span.
+Yet this conclusion foregoes the fact that agriculture in the Global South, and especially in sub-Saharan Africa, will see fundamental changes in the next decades.
+At least three fundamental tendencies can be identified that will change the nature of agriculture in the Global South in the 21st century: these should be accounted for when developing a vision on soil conservation.